Wealth Tax: What Is It?

 There aren't many options available for lowering the wealth tax rate, but there are a few ideas that can be implemented.

-While not the most ideal, using the table above, you can compare and choose a canton to live in with a lower tax rate, thus saving money.
+- You can compare and choose to settle in a canton with a lower tax rate, thus saving money.

 Frequently Asked Questions